Orphan Medicines Regulation

-The growing number of rare diseases awaiting treatment are an important public health issue.
-Often the scarcity of incentives for drug manufacturers and the lack of documentation supporting the applications limit the number of new orphan drugs that ultimately access the market.
+The growing number of rare diseases lacking treatment is an important public health issue.
+Often the scarcity of incentives for drug manufacturers and the lack of evidence supporting the applications limit the number of new orphan drugs that ultimately access the market.

-The Orphan Drug legislation aims at providing incentives for pharmaceutical companies to develop and market drugs to treat rare diseases.
+Orphan medicines legislation provides incentives to pharmaceutical companies to develop and market medicinal products to treat rare diseases.

 Incentives provided by the EU Regulation

-The EMA provides protocol assistance (scientific advice for orphan products) in the form of scientific advice about the various tests and clinical trials necessary for drug development to pharmaceutical companies.
-This information is delivered at no cost or a reduced fee to optimise the development of orphan drugs and to ensure better compliance with the European regulatory requirements.
+The EMA provides scientific advice for OMPs (protocol assistance) at no cost or at a reduced fee to optimise the development of OMPs and to ensure better compliance with EU regulatory requirements.

 Pharmaceutical companies developing orphan drugs may be eligible for specific grants from EU and Member State programmes as well as initiatives supporting research and development.
 This includes the Community framework programmes.

 The following graph shows all the stages of the centralised procedure for OMPs in Europe.